SoftEngUniNA-Amato-Ruggiero/DietiEstates-Backend/README.md

 - Development profile (default)
   - Uses an in-memory H2 database
 - Production profile (`prod`)
   - Uses a PostgreSQL database.
-Ensure PostgreSQL is running and accessible on `localhost:5432`.

 ## Configure environment variables
-- Rename the file `.env.example` to `.env` and set the required environment variables.
+- Rename the file `.env.example` to `.env` and set the `DB_PASSWORD` environment variable.
+The others are optional.
+  - The database connection will default to url `localhost:5432` with username `admin` and database name `dietiestatesdb`.

 ## On Windows
 - Build